Operator Journal

 MeI rebuild the execution layer underneath it so the funnel routes cleaner, converts better, and becomes easier to trust.

-I build the GTM layer that improves execution quality, speed, and signal clarity before the answer becomes hiring more people into broken process.
+I build the GTM layer that improves execution quality, speed, and signal clarity before the answer becomes hiring more people into a broken process.

 I work best where sales, RevOps, product, and technical teams need one shared system instead of four different interpretations of the same problem.